A new Newburgh station

-Figures approaching £6m were suggested as the price of a new, standard build station for Newburgh - For some in Government, a price too high for a small town.
+Costs in the millions have been suggested as the price of a new station for Newburgh - Perhaps to much for some in Government.
 The campaign, however, believes a new station can be deployed quickly and cheaply by adopting modular design technology.
+It doesn't have to have to be big.
+A short halt for just three carriages is all it takes.

 Cost-effective modular stations